NinjaWeedle/CSRacing-Evolution/README.md

 Each mode has its own rules:

 - Regulation: Any car with any upgrades can enter.
 After selecting this option, you'll be asked to enter a difficulty level, and after that, the track length.
-The difficulty level is the MPH the opponent will travel at: Entering a difficulty of 10 will have the opponent drive at a constant 10 MPH, a difficulty of 35 equates to 35 MPH, and so on and so forth.
+  -- The difficulty level is the MPH the opponent will travel at: Entering a difficulty of 10 will have the opponent drive at a constant 10 MPH, a difficulty of 35 equates to 35 MPH, and so on and so forth.
 The higher the difficulty level, the better the rewards!
-After entering the difficulty, you'll be asked to specify the length of the road.
+  -- After entering the difficulty, you'll be asked to specify the length of the road.
 A length of 1 is the standard length, 2 is double length, 3 is triple length, 4 is quadruple length, and 5 is quintuple length.
 The track length does not affect the Cr. earned for winning, but does slightly increase the payment for losing.

 - Ladder: Race your way through 30 increasingly challenging races!
 The Grand Prize is 10000 Cr.
 Beware though: If you lose a race, you'll be knocked down a spot on the ladder.

 - Time Trials: Race to beat you and your friend's best times!
-There are six different race categories: The Short (1x length) & Long (2x length)
+There are six different race categories: The Short (1x length) & Long (2x length) races for each of the three tiers.
+  -- Feel free to post your best times on the Cemetech forum topic for CSRacing II.

 - Car Specific: Race in unique races specific to each car in the game.
 Each one will test your mastery of a specific car.
 The difficulty is high, but so is the prize money!

+- *Custom Spec: This one does not appear on the event list.
+To access it, you must beat all 13 of the Car Specific races.
+Once you've beaten them all, selecting "Car Specifc" mode on the event list will bring you to Custom Spec mode.
+  -- Custom Spec allows you to mess with the race settings to your heart's content, even if it might cause an error.
+You can set the racetrack length as high or low as you want, mess with the more advanced opponent AI type (including making them go backwards if you really want although this will cause an error), and earn big prize money.

-- Special Events: Race in 6 unique events with various restrictions and differences depending on the event
+- Special Events: Race in 6 unique events with various restrictions and differences depending on the event.

+- Machine Test: Test out your car's top speed here.
+There's no CR. prize here.

 - Return to Home: This isn't a game mode.
 Selecting this option will send you back to the main menu.